riboflavin/test-framer-sync/compare/avoma-vs-granola.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Avoma and Granola
 Avoma:
 - Pros: Highly accurate transcriptions, excellent AI summaries, clear speaker separation, and workflow integrations.
 - Cons: No free tier, expensive pricing, complexity for new users, occasional issues with meeting bot.

 Granola:
 - Pros: Minimal user-friendly app, no meeting bot needed, custom templates for notes, and accurate transcription quality.
 - Cons: MacOS only, limited integrations, lacks multi-user features, and some basic capabilities due to being a new product.
-In general, users say that Avoma: - Highly accurate transcriptions, ensures no detail is lost​g2.com .
-- Excellent AI summaries and highlights make review easy​g2.com .
-- Speaker separation and labeling is very clear in notes​g2.com .
-- Workflow integrations (CRM sync, calendar, etc.) streamline follow-ups..
-However, they also say: - No free tier (only a trial); requires paid plan from the start.
-- Expensive for full features (advanced plans ~$59–79 user/mo)​avoma.com
-.
-- Complex for new users – many features mean a learning curve (setup & onboarding effort).
-- Meeting bot sometimes joins a bit late or misses a speaker name​g2.com ..
-In general, users say that Granola: - Minimal, user-friendly app – feels like a regular notepad​ddiy.co .
-- No meeting bot needed, works on any platform by listening on device (more discreet).
-- Custom templates for notes yield tailored summaries​ddiy.co .
-- Accurate transcription quality helps fill in details you miss​ddiy.co
-..
-However, they also say: - MacOS only (Windows version in waitlist; no mobile app yet)​deepgram.com ​businessinsider.com
-.
-- Few integrations currently; mostly a standalone tool​ddiy.co .
-- Lacks multi-user features – designed for individual note-taking (you manually share notes after).
-- New product – still adding features, so some capabilities (editing transcripts, etc.) are basic..
 | Feature                           | Avoma       | Granola     |
 |-----------------------------------|-------------|-------------|
 | Trial/Free Plan                   | ❌ Trial only | ✅ Free trial (25 meetings) |